 There are thousands of bad puns in Japanese involving the same words, let's see a few below:

-both the word dolphin like the question exists? it's iruka.
-The only difference is in the spelling of the word dolphin which is in katakana.
+Both the word dolphin and the question does it exist? is iruka.
+The only difference is in the writing of the word dolphin, which is in katakana.

 The same thing happens with the word skiing and liking, which are the same.